 We have our Priority Pass Card through our Chase Sapphire Reserve card, which is not cheap.
-It’s USD $450 a year, but comes with a load benefits.
+It’s USD $450 a year but comes with a load of benefits.
 Having Priority Pass Lounge access is just one of the benefits.

 Maybe if we had status with one of the major airlines, we wouldn’t need this access.
 But, we no longer live in the US, so we don’t have status with one of the major airlines.
 And, as much as we try to fly business class long haul, many of our shorter trips are not in business class, so we wouldn’t receive lounge access without our Chase Sapphire Priority Pass.

 And, there is usually the possibility to use the Priority Pass digital card, within the Priority Pass app, to access a lounge, even if you forget your physical card at home.
-Something we struggled with at Frankfurt airport years ago, when they wouldn’t let us access the Star Alliance lounge solely based on our status written on our boarding pass.
+Something we struggled with at the Frankfurt airport years ago, when they wouldn’t let us access the Star Alliance lounge solely based on our status written on our boarding pass.
 We needed to have the actual card.
 With the Priority Pass airport lounge club, that’s not a problem.
 We’ve never had a problem accessing a lounge.Sign Up Now And Receive 10% Off Your Priority Pass Membership

 We really made the most of our lounge club membership when traveling from Jamaica.
 At the Montego Bay Airport, the line for security was so long it made my head spin.
 But, I saw that Priority Pass members got to skip the line!
 It saved us at least 45 minutes.
 We were also able to scarf down one more Jamaican meat pie too, all in the lounge!

-The best and most updated list, is on the Priority Pass app.
-Also, every lounge at every airport has a list of who can can access.
+The best and most updated list is on the Priority Pass app.
+Also, every lounge at every airport has a list of who can access it.
 So, even if a traveler is unsure, follow the signs for the VIP airport lounge access and see if the Priority Pass Lounge logo is among the list.
-You’d be surprised where you might find an Priority Pass airport lounge.
+You’d be surprised where you might find a Priority Pass airport lounge.

 Every airport premium lounge has restrictions, and with the Priority Pass offers, restrictions depend on the membership level and the individual lounge.
-For example, some limit the time in the lounge to two or three hours, or the number of alcoholic drinks.
-That said, even when we’ve seen “restrictions” on Priority Pass airport lounge access, like number of hours or drinks, we’ve never had issues getting a third drink, or staying a little longer during a layover.
+For example, some limit the time in the lounge to two or three hours or the number of alcoholic drinks.
+That said, even when we’ve seen “restrictions” on Priority Pass airport lounge access, like the number of hours or drinks, we’ve never had issues getting a third drink, or staying a little longer during a layover.

-The price depends on the membership level, and ranges from $89-$389.
+The price depends on the membership level and ranges from $99-$426 before the 10% discount offered above.

-- Do I always need my airport lounge card?
 If you purchase membership direct from Priority Pass they offer a digital membership card.
-That means it’s possible to apply today, and have lounge access immediately!
+That means it’s possible to apply today and have lounge access immediately!
 Some lounges do not accept the digital card, but the app will say which ones so you can plan ahead.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.